Double Cleansing: This Basic Beauty Step Is THE Most Important Of Them All

 The best way to double cleanse is to start with a cleansing oil or balm, and then use a water-based cleanser:

-Step 1: A cleansing oil or balm works to break down makeup, SPF, pollution, and sebum on the surface of the skin.
+Step 1: Use a cleansing oil or balm works to break down makeup, SPF, pollution, and sebum on the surface of the skin.
 This is a super gentle way of removing dirt as the oil binds with impurities and is washed away without stripping your skin.
-They’re also often made up of natural oils, which are antibacterial and packed with antioxidants that help to improve your skin texture while retaining your skin’s natural moisture level.
+Balms and oils are usually made with natural oils that are packed with antioxidants that help to improve your skin texture while retaining your skin’s natural moisture level.
 Check out our fave cleansing oils and balms here.

-Step 2: Using a water-based cleanser (like a foam, gel, or cream) will remove any water-based impurities like sweat and dirt, while it’s also able to clean deeper into your pores now that makeup and surface dirt has been removed.
+Step 2: Use a water-based cleanser (like a foam, gel, or cream) to remove any last impurities.
+The formula will also be able to clean deeper into your pores now that makeup and surface dirt has been removed.
 Another important thing to remember is to massage both your oil and water-based cleanser into your skin for at least 40 seconds to a minute.
 Check out all our tips for finding the right cleanser for you here.

 Posts You'll Love: